EternalAbby/SwimmingPool.luau/README.md

 # SwimmingPool - A Luau module for Object Pool Pattern

+VERSION: 0.1.0

+This module is currently in its early stage of development.
+Full release may happen when custom objects via metatables and other features (if any) are added.
+It is released in an unstable state because it relatively simple and effective.

 -- TEMPORARY PLACEHOLDER TEXT --

 A Luau module made as a general optimization to storing and reusing frequently used objects which are constantly constructed and destroyed.